Deducteam/Libraries/theories/README.md

 Generator: [Krajono](https://github.com/Deducteam/matita/tree/krajono) from [Matita](http://matita.cs.unibo.it/) files

-An encoding of The Calculus Of Inductive Constructions with a cumulative hierarchy of universes and one impredicative universe (see [Ali Assaf Thesis](https://hal.inria.fr/tel-01235303) (HAL)).
+An encoding of The Calculus Of Inductive Constructions with a cumulative hierarchy of universes and one impredicative universe (see [Ali Assaf Thesis](https://hal.inria.fr/tel-01235303)).

 ## OpenTheory